-By the sixteen century it had reached European kitchens.
-The French seem to have held it in higher esteem than other nations; they, too, called it "little dragon" or estragon, since the roots grow in serpentine fashion.
+By the sixteen century, it had reached European kitchens.
+The French seem to have held it in higher esteem than other nations; they, too, called it “little dragon” or estragon, since the roots grow in a serpentine fashion.

 Orange Herb Oven-Baked Rutabaga Fries

 - 1 tsp orange zest (from 1/2 orange)